Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Results

-Zero counts were observed in the spectrum above the tritium endpoint energy.
+During the 82-day tritium data taking period, zero counts were observed in the spectrum in the \SI{1.2}{\keV} (23.5 bins) region of the detection window that was above the tritium endpoint energy.
 From this a background limit of \SI{3e-10}{\per\eV\per\second} at 90\% C.L. is obtained.
-If the background is energy independent and Poisson distributed with a mean number $\mu$ of events in the 50-eV wide analysis window $\Delta E$ defined below in \autoref{eq:analysiswindow}, then the probability of there being a single background event in the window and zero events in the \SI{1050}{\eV} (21 bins) above the endpoint is
+If the background is energy-independent and Poisson distributed with a mean number $\mu$ of events in the 50-eV wide analysis window $\Delta E$ defined below in \autoref{eq:analysiswindow}, then the probability of there being a single background event in the window and zero events in the window above the endpoint is

 The probability maximizes at 1.7\% for $\mu=1/22=0.045$.
 The bulk of the probability is for zero events in the analysis window; numbers $>1$ are highly improbable.
-In the following section, \autoref{sec:sensitivity}, we compare the experimental limit on the neutrino mass with the prediction of an analytic model.
-The analytic model assumes Gaussian statistics.
-A mean Gaussian rate of $b=$\,\SI{4.7e-11}{\per\eV\per\second} for the background reproduces the probability in the analysis window for the sensitivity calculation.